 - 12.1 The FSA has powers under sections 401 and 402 of the Act to prosecute a range of criminal offences in England, Wales and Northern Ireland.
-The FSA may also prosecute criminal offences for which it is not the statutory prosecutor, but where the offences form part of the same criminality as the offences it is prosecuting under the Act. - 12.2 The FSA's general policy is to pursue through the criminal justice system all those cases where criminal prosecution is appropriate.
+The FSA may also prosecute criminal offences for which it is not the statutory prosecutor, but where the offences form part of the same criminality as the offences it is prosecuting under the Act. - The FSA's general policy is to pursue through the criminal justice system all those cases where criminal prosecution is appropriate.
 When it decides whether to bring criminal proceedings in England, Wales or Northern Ireland, or to refer the matter to another prosecuting authority in England, Wales or Northern Ireland (see paragraph 12.11), it will apply the basic principles set out in the Code for Crown Prosecutors.
-When considering whether to prosecute a breach of the Money Laundering Regulations, the FSA will also have regard to whether the person concerned has followed the Guidance for the UK financial sector issued by the Joint Money Laundering Steering Group. - 12.3 The FSA's approach when deciding whether to commence criminal proceedings for misleading statements and practices offences and insider dealing offences, where the FSA also has power to impose a sanction for market abuse, is discussed further in paragraphs 12.7 to 12.10. - 12.4 In cases where criminal proceedings have commenced or will be commenced, the FSA may consider whether also to take civil or regulatory action (for example where this is appropriate for the protection of consumers) and how such action should be pursued.
-That action might include: applying to court for an injunction; applying to court for a restitution order; variation and/or cancellation of permission; and prohibition of individuals.
-The factors the FSA may take into account when deciding whether to take such action, where criminal proceedings are in contemplation, include, but are not limited to the following: - (1) whether, in the FSA's opinion, the taking of civil or regulatory action might unfairly prejudice the prosecution, or proposed prosecution, of criminal offences; - (2) whether, in the FSA's opinion, the taking of civil or regulatory action might unfairly prejudice the defendants in the criminal proceedings in the conduct of their defence; and - (3) whether it is appropriate to take civil or regulatory action, having regard to the scope of the criminal proceedings and the powers available to the criminal courts.
+When considering whether to prosecute a breach of the Money Laundering Regulations, the FSA will also have regard to whether the person concerned has followed the Guidance for the UK financial sector issued by the Joint Money Laundering Steering Group. - 12.3 The FSA's approach when deciding whether to commence criminal proceedings for misleading statements and practices offences and insider dealing offences, where the FSA also has power to impose a sanction for market abuse, is discussed further in paragraphs 12.7 to 12.10.